Robert William Fisher: Adult life

-Fisher enlisted in the United States Navy and attempted to become part of the SEALs but was not successful.
+Fisher enlisted in the United States Navy and attempted to become part of the SEALs, but was not successful.
 Fisher worked as a firefighter in California but was forced to retire after a back injury.
-He then moved his family to Arizona and embarked on a career in the medical field.
+He then moved his family to Arizona and began a career in the medical field.
 He worked as a surgical catheter technician, and respiratory therapist.
 Fisher worked as a weed sprayer for a time in the late 1980s.
 A man who employed him recalled that he was a quiet man and suffered from serious back pain but was a good employee.
 Fisher was a surgical technician at a Mayo Clinic in Scottsdale at the time of the murders.

 Fisher married Mary Cooper in 1987.
 The couple had two children: a daughter Brittney and a son Bobby.
 He was described as a cruel and distant control freak toward his family.
 He and his wife fought about sex and money, with Mary taking a job that she told friends was a "security fund."
 Fisher once turned a garden hose on Mary after he perceived her to have spoken out of turn.
 Fisher was embarrassed that Bobby did not like to hunt or fish, and once tried to teach him and Brittney how to swim by throwing them off a boat.
 Hunting partner Sandy Gillespie said, "They were crying, and Brittney was screaming, and he pulled them back in the boat and he said, 'Now there, how's that?'"
 Fisher would not allow the walls in the house to be painted anything other than white, and only a small number of pictures were allowed on the wall.
 "Several times her mother had made special things, like quilts," Mary's friend, Kimberly Sue Davidson, told police.
 "She was not allowed to hang them up.
 She had to store them in the closet.
 And then he would continually tell her, isn't it time you got rid of this stuff?"
 Fisher nonetheless tried to hold on to an image as a devoted family man.

 Mary's mother, Ginny Cooper, told investigators, "Fisher didn't socialize often with family because of a fear of getting too close to people and losing them."
 Fisher's mother Jan told investigators that she had been a "yes-sir" wife who did not stand up to Fisher's father.
 She added that she saw similar dynamics early in Fisher's marriage to Mary and that she had spoken to her about her concerns.
 A close friend of his stated that his family bore a striking resemblance to that of his childhood.